Radiation Therapy, Palbociclib, and Hormone Therapy in Treating Breast Cancer Patients with Bone Metastasis

 - Metastatic estrogen receptor positive (ER+) or progesterone receptor positive (PR+), Her2/neu negative breast cancer patients with imaging confirming bone metastasis within 60 days of radiation simulation

-- Must be actively receiving palbociclib (125 or 100 mg PO daily for 3 weeks followed by a week off during 28-day cycles) plus one of the following hormone therapies for at least 28 days: * Fulvestrant (500mg IM injection on days 1 and 15 cycle one and then on day one of each subsequent cycle (28 days) -or- * Letrozole (2.5 mg PO daily) -or- * Anastrozole (1mg PO daily) -or- * Exemestane (25mg PO daily) -or- * Tamoxifen (20mg PO daily)
+- Must be actively receiving palbociclib (125 or 100 or 75 mg PO daily for 3 weeks followed by a week off during 28-day cycles) plus one of the following hormone therapies for at least 28 days: * Fulvestrant (500mg IM injection on days 1 and 15 cycle one and then on day one of each subsequent cycle (28 days) -or- * Letrozole (2.5 mg PO daily) -or- * Anastrozole (1mg PO daily) -or- * Exemestane (25mg PO daily) -or- * Tamoxifen (20mg PO daily)

 - Patients must be willing and able to provide written informed consent/assent for the trial